Content Map Terms

 Birth control and pregnancy

-If you are a woman, carefully think about the type of birth control you use.
-You will want to use a form that poses the lowest risk to your health.
-Talk with your family doctor, gynecologist, or cardiologist about the right option for you.
+If you can become pregnant and don't want to be, think about using a form of birth control that poses the lowest risk to your health.
+Talk with your family doctor, gynecologist, or cardiologist about the right options for you.

-Both women and men with a congenital heart defect need to think about a few things when planning a pregnancy.
-For example, what is the risk of passing a heart defect to your child?
-And what are the possible health risks of a pregnancy if you are a woman with a heart defect?
+If you have congenital heart disease or have a partner that has it, there are a few things you need to think about when planning a pregnancy.
+For example, what is the risk of passing a heart problem to your child?
+And if you have congenital heart disease and become pregnant, what are the possible health risks during pregnancy?

 Credits